Ph.D. in Information Technologies and Management, École de Technologie Supérieure (ETS), Montreal, Quebec, Canada.

 B.Sc. in Biomedical Engineering, National University of Iran, Tehran, Iran.

-As an assistant professor at Harrisburg University of Science and Technology, Dr. Saeed Esmaili-Sardari hopes to instill a lifelong love of learning in his students in the computer science and Information System Engineering Courses.
-Dr. Esmaili-Sardari earned a bachelor’s in Biomedical Engineering from the National University of Tehran, Iran in 2001 before continuing his education in the United States.
-He received a master’s in Electrical and Computer Engineering from the University of Maryland in College Park.
+As an Assistant Professor at Harrisburg University of Science and Technology, Dr. Saeed Esmaili-Sardari hopes to instill a lifelong love of learning in his students in the Computer Science and Information System Engineering Courses.
+Dr. Esmaili-Sardari earned a Bachelors degree in Biomedical Engineering from the National University of Tehran, Iran in 2001 before continuing his education in the United States.
+He received a Masters degree in Electrical and Computer Engineering from the University of Maryland in College Park.
 He went on to earn his Ph.D. in Microelectronics and Device Physics from A James Clark School of Engineering at the University of Maryland.